November 28, 2018

-We’ve deemed you, our beloved readers, worthy of a list of the most beautiful, crystal clear waters in the world.
 Some are lakes, some are oceans, and all are natural.
-We wouldn’t be so over-the-top to claim this is a list of places to visit before you die, but we would heartily recommend you make a trip to a few while you’re still alive.
+We wouldn’t go so far as to claim this is the definitive list of the world's most inviting crystal clear waters, but we would heartily recommend you make a trip to these spots when you can.
+Come dive in...

 The waters in this Australian red rock cave are perfectly clear.
-The only distortion caused by ripples from the idyllic waterfall in the background.
+The only distortion is caused by ripples from the idyllic waterfall in the background – serene!

 Set in the Jiuzhaigou Valley in the northern Sichuan Province of China, Five Flower Lake is famous for the stunning patchwork of ancient trees that lie beneath the surface.
-Some of the clearest natural waters known to man.
+These are some of the clearest natural waters known to man.

-Another popular tourist destination, and it’s clear from this beach exactly why.
-The second largest island in the Mediterranean Ocean, Sardinia is home to rare species such as the Mediterranean Monk Seal, the Albino Donkey and the Mouflon.
+A highly popular tourist destination, Sardina boasts some of the clearest waters in the Med.
+The second-largest island in the Mediterranean Sea, Sardinia is home to rare species such as the Mediterranean Monk Seal, the Albino Donkey and the Mouflon.

-Formed by the collapse of the volcano Mount Mazama some seven and a half thousand years ago, Crater Lake is an incredible example of how freshwater lakes can look.
-The lake bed is clearly visible to a great depth.
+Formed by the collapse of the volcano Mount Mazama some seven-and-a-half thousand years ago, Crater Lake is one of the most astonishing freshwater lakes in the world.
+The lake bed is clearly visible to a great depth!

-Unlike some others on this list, Piccannine Ponds nature reserve in Southern Australia is something of an undiscovered gem.
-Whilst diving there is by permit only, those who are determined can experience the breath-taking views from above.
+Unlike some others on this list, Piccaninnie Ponds nature reserve in South Australia is something of an undiscovered gem.
+Divers must obtain a special permit before they delve into its startlingly clear depths.

-Officially one of the clearest lakes in the world, this lake is now known as Lake Mashu, after the neighbouring mountain peak.
+Officially one of the clearest lakes in the world, Lake Mashu takes its moniker from the neighbouring mountain peak, Mount Mashu.
 It was originally named “Lake Mashin”, meaning “Lake of the Devil”.
-The transparency of the waters has been measured at 41.6 metres, making it a contender for the clearest lake on the planet.
+The transparency of the waters has been measured at 41.6m, making it a contender for the clearest lake on the planet.

-Situated in northern Pakistan, the natural lake is so perfect as to resemble something manmade.
-With an awe-inspiring mountain backdrop, and animals roaming its banks, Sheosar Lake surely deserves a place on this list.
+Situated in northern Pakistan, the natural lake is so perfect you might easily mistake it for something man-made.
+With an awe-inspiring mountain backdrop and animals roaming its banks, Sheosar Lake surely deserves a place on this list.

-The eye-catching turquoise of Peyto Lake is caused by glacial rockfall, and the effect is a magnificent one.
+No, that’s not Photoshop – the waters here really are that colour!
+The eye-catching turquoise of Peyto Lake in Canada is caused by glacial rockfall, and the effect is a magnificent one.

 Named after Abel Tasman himself, an explorer whose name lends itself also to the Tasmanian Islands, these gorgeous waters sit on the northern tip of New Zealand’s South Island.